-Although the Forum is mostly in ruins, more than enough of this enormous series of structures still remains.
+Although the Forum is mostly in ruins, more than enough of this enormous series of structures still remains and is a popular sight to tour in Rome.
 Sitting next to the Colosseum and in the vicinity of the aforementioned Palatine Hill, taking this whole area in is one of the most amazing things you will experience during your visit to Rome.
 It’s truly astounding.
 If you decide to visit the Pantheon on the same day to stop by the Colosseum, the Roman Forum, and Palatine Hill, you’ll leave yourself breathless at the end of the day due to all the awe-inspiring sights you saw that day.

 Ponte Sant Angelo

 Located in the foreground of St. Peter’s Basilica, the Ponte Sant Angelo (the Bridge of Saint Angelo) connects the main city area to the stunning Castle of Saint Angelo.
 This bridge is one of Rome’s most famous bridges and offers some of the prettiest views of the area in terms of architectural beauty.